ankane/field_test/README.md

 ### 0.3.0

-Participants are split into two fields: a type and id.

-Add to `config/field_test.yml`:
+Upgrade the gem and add to `config/field_test.yml`:

 ```yml
 legacy_participants: true
 ```

-See the section below are how to migrate participants.

-Emails no longer use `to` field to identify users.
-Restore this with:
+Also, if you use Field Test in emails, know that the default way participants are determined has changed.
+Restore the previous way with:

 ```ruby
 class ApplicationMailer < ActionMailer::Base